SixArm/passable/README.md

 ### Purpose

-The purpose of this tool is to be just good enough to do three things:
+The purpose of this tool is to do three simple things:

 * Create a new password.